TRUSSES/current_semnav_migration/README.md

 - Launches a fake lidar publisher node.
 - Starts Foxglove Bridge for real-time visualization.

 Robot parameters, planner parameters, and input/output filenames can be configured in `/config/launch_args.yaml`.
+Rebuild and source after changing the YAML file.

 Example usage:
 ```